 Internal factors that determine economies of scale are:

-For instance, as a company creates jobs in an area, as effect it might get advantages like tax credits, public funds or else.
+For instance, as a company creates jobs in an area, it might get advantages like tax credits, public funds, or else.

 Beware of diseconomies of scale